MindscapeHQ/raygun4android/README.md

 ### Frequently Asked Questions

+* Is there an example project?

+	Yup - clone this repository then load the sample-app project.
+It has been confirmed to run on the emulator for SDK >= 9, and physical devices (4.1.2).

 * Not seeing errors in the dashboard?

 	Raygun4Android outputs Logcat messages - look for the 'Exception Message HTTP POST result' message - 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.